Generalized Symmetries in Shallow Water: Summery and Discussion

 \section{Summery and Discussion}

-In this paper, we introduced two types of generalized symmetries in the linearized shallow water system: gauge symmetry and global subsystem symmetry.
+In this paper, we introduced two subsystem symmetries in the linearized shallow water system, referred to as subsystem symmetry I and subsystem symmetry II.
 The former leads to the local conservation of potential vorticity and serves as the symmetry foundation of Kelvin's theorem.
 The latter plays a crucial role in maintaining the geostrophic balance.
 We also presented an action for the linearized shallow water equations that incorporates a coordinate-dependent Coriolis parameter and examined these symmetries within the framework of Noether’s theorem.

 Subsystem symmetries have mainly been studied in exotic field theories, such as fractonic systems \cite{PhysRevLett.94.040402, PhysRevA.83.042330, Vijay:2016phm} (for reviews, see \cite{Nandkishore:2018sel, Pretko:2020cko, Grosvenor:2021hkn, Gromov:2022cxa, Brauner:2022rvf}), which exhibit distinctive features such as system-size-dependent ground state degeneracy, gapped quasiparticles with restricted mobility, UV/IR mixing, and discontinuous symmetry parameters and field configurations.
 In this paper, however, we demonstrated that these symmetries also emerge naturally in fluid mechanics, particularly in shallow water systems.
 This raises an intriguing question: Do the characteristic properties of subsystem symmetries also manifest in shallow water dynamics?
 We plan to investigate this in future work \cite{TBA}.